$G_2'$-Slodowy Slices I: Geometric Structures: Preliminaries

-The Lie algebra $\g_2$ is the smallest in dimension and rank of the exceptional Lie algebras $\g_2, \mathfrak{f}_4, \mathfrak{e}_6, \mathfrak{e}_7, \mathfrak{e}_8$ appearing in the Cartan-Killing classification of all complex simple Lie algebras.
+Among the Lie algebras $\g_2, \mathfrak{f}_4, \mathfrak{e}_6, \mathfrak{e}_7, \mathfrak{e}_8$ of exceptional type from the Cartan-Killing classification of complex simple Lie algebras, $\g_2$ is the smallest in dimension and rank.
 In this section, we briefly introduce the associated Lie groups of type $\Gtwo$: the complex Lie group $\Gtwo^\C$ and its two real forms $\Gtwo'$, the split real form, and $ \Gtwo^c$, the compact real form.
 Our main focus is on $\Gtwosplit$.
-Unlike some of its exceptional companions, $\Gtwo'$-geometry has the admirable feature of being reasonably explicit, i.e. computations in $\Gtwosplit$ are \emph{tractable}, involving only linear algebra in dimension 7, opposed to its next eldest brother $F_4$, whose smallest irreducible faithful representation is in dimension 26 \cite{Bae02}.
-We describe briefly the three fundamental perspectives on the $\Gtwo$'s -- as algebra automorphisms, cross-product automorphisms, and 3-form stabilizers -- which are all linked through octonions.
+Unlike some of its exceptional companions, $\Gtwo'$-geometry has the admirable feature of being reasonably explicit, i.e., computations in $\Gtwosplit$ are \emph{tractable}, involving only linear algebra in dimension 7, opposed to its next eldest sibling $F_4$, whose smallest irreducible faithful representation is in dimension 26 \cite{Bae02}.
+We describe briefly the three fundamental perspectives on the $\Gtwo$'s -- as algebra automorphisms, cross product automorphisms, and 3-form stabilizers -- which are all linked through octonions.

 Over the reals, the octonions come in two flavors: $\Oct$ and $\Oct'$, the latter being the \emph{split octonions}.
 Each of these objects are 8-dimensional algebras over $\R$ equipped with a plethora of structure.
-The exceptional complex simple Lie group $\Gtwo^\C$ and its two (adjoint) real forms $\Gtwo^c$ and $\Gtwosplit$ of compact and split type are the $\F$-algebra automorphisms of $(\Oct')^\C = \Oct^\C:=\mathbb{O}\otimes_\R \C$, $\Oct$, and $\Oct'$, respectively.
+The exceptional complex simple Lie group $\Gtwo^\C$ and its two (adjoint) real forms $\Gtwo^c$ and $\Gtwosplit$ of compact and split type are the $\F$-algebra automorphisms of $(\Oct')^\C \cong \Oct^\C:=\mathbb{O}\otimes_\R \C$, $\Oct$, and $\Oct'$, respectively.

 One way to define $\Oct$ and $\Oct'$ is through the \emph{Cayley-Dickson} and \emph{split Cayley-Dickson} processes, which pleasantly explain how $\Oct, \Oct'$ can be built from $\R$ via an inductive process, in analogy to building $\C$ from $\R$.
 We refer the reader to \cite[Section 4.1]{ER25} or \cite[Section 2.2]{Bae02} for the construction over $\R$ or to \cite{Sch95} for more general discussion of groups of type $\Gtwo$ and octonions over an arbitrary field.
 We circumvent Cayley-Dickson and offer a direct definition here.